MOSTASHAROON/forms-management-system-views-builder/readme.txt

 > This Plugin requires [Forms Management System](http://mostasharoon.org/wordpress/plugins/forms-management-system/).
 > We don't give any support to this plugin here, if you need any help please feel free to contact us through our [support page](http://mostasharoon.org/support/).

-Forms Management System Views Builder is a free add-on allows you to display the custom fields at the frontend with easiest way possible.
+Forms Management System Views Builder is a free add-on allows you to display the custom fields at the frontend with the easiest way possible.

 Features of the plugin include: